Key Takeaways

 Many Americans own dogs, and most are faithful companions and harmless to people.
 However, certain dog breeds are more aggressive than others; sometimes, they can attack and injure others.
-If a dog bite has injured you or a loved one, you need help from a dog bite lawyer, and Wagner Reese is uniquely qualified to assist you.
+If a dog bite has injured you or a loved one, you need help from an Indianapolis dog bite lawyer, and Wagner Reese is uniquely qualified to assist you.

 The Wagner Reese law firm, serving Indianapolis and Evansville, is one of Indiana’s leaders in personal injury law.
 You should turn to Wagner Reese for legal representation to get the most money for your personal injury case, including car accidents, truck accidents, and dog bite injuries.